conda/conda/docs/source/building/variants.rst

        run_exports:
            - vc 14

-and some compiler-using meta.yaml contents like:
+They also include some compiler-using meta.yaml contents like this:

 .. code-block:: yaml